jasonheecs/ansible-digitalocean/README.md

 gem install bundler && bundle exec kitchen test
 ```

-Refer to the [travis.yml](.travis.yml) file and [Travis build logs](https://travis-ci.org/jasonheecs/ansible-digitalocean) for details on the test build process and expected outputs.
+Refer to the [travis.yml](.travis.yml) file and [Travis build logs][travis-link] for details on the test build process and expected outputs.

 Supported Platforms